underscoreio/essential-scala/src/pages/classes/classes.md

 res29: String = Dave Gurnell
 ~~~

-The constructor parameters `first` and `last` are can only be used within the body of the class.
+The constructor parameters `first` and `last` can only be used within the body of the class.
 We must declare a field or method using `val` or `def` to access data from outside the object.

 Constructor arguments and fields are often redundant.
 Fortunately, Scala provides us a useful short-hand way of declaring both in one go.
 We can prefix constructor parameters with the `val` keyword to have Scala define fields for them automatically: